containerscrew/aws-sso-auth/README.md

 # Introduction

 This tool will help you download your AWS organization's account credentials using `AWS SSO`.
-What we previously set manually with *IAM users* **(aws_access_key_id and aws_secret_access_key)**, now we have it automatically using AWS SSO, setting a token with expiration (depending on how you have AWS SSO configured).
+What we previously set manually with *IAM users* (aws_access_key_id and aws_secret_access_key), we now have automatically using AWS SSO (+ expiration token, depending on what you have configured).
-It's a tool to use on a daily basis and be able to download the credentials in `~/.aws/credentials` and thus be able to work with the `aws cli` from the terminal, `EKS authenticated with IAM`, `terraform/terragrunt`... and more.
-As you well know, AWS SSO can be configured to authenticate with an external IDP.
 In this case ONLY Google Workspaces has been tested as external IDP.
-[Take a look in supported IDP](https://github.com/containerscrew/aws-sso-auth/tree/latest_refactors#supported-idp)
+[More info in supported IDP, just below](https://github.com/containerscrew/aws-sso-auth/tree/latest_refactors#supported-idp)

+In short, we want to have the credentials of our AWS accounts/roles, using AWS SSO, stored in our ~/.aws/credentials` to be able to work daily with our tools (terraform, aws cli...)

+# Requirements

+* Our default browser that we work with must be authenticated with our IDP.
+In this case, gmail if we use Google Workspaces.

 # Supported platforms